AyushDhingra26/INTEC-VIEWER/README.md

 ### Setup & Run

 - Clone this repository: `git clone https://github.com/AyushDhingra26/INTEC-VIEWER.git`
-- Go to the project folder: `cd aps-simple-viewer-dotnet`
+- Go to the project folder
 - Install .NET dependencies: `dotnet restore`
 - Open the project folder in a code editor of your choice
 - Create an _appsettings.Development.json_ file in the project folder (if it does not exist already),